sektorcap/ingest-translate/README.md

 ```

 ## Java
-Starting from `elasticsearch 6.2`, developers must user Java 9.
-Seems to be some issue with `openjdk` so use `Oracle Java 9` instead
+Starting from `elasticsearch 6.2`, developers must use Java 9.

 ## Bugs & TODO